thebtf/google-docs-mcp/README.md

 ### Integration

-- **Google Authentication:** Secure OAuth 2.0 authentication with full Drive access
+- **Google Authentication:** Secure OAuth 2.0 authentication with full Drive, Docs, and Sheets access
 - **MCP Compliant:** Designed for use with Claude and other MCP clients
 - **VS Code Integration:** [Setup guide](vscode.md) for VS Code MCP extension